MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 75: 20.12.19
+* Not been much coding today.
+I did some Scrimba at work, and learned more about React Hooks.
+I also gave a lot of thought about how I am going to build the next freeCodeCamp projects width React.

 ## Day 74: 19.12.19
 * Learned about React Hooks (95%).
 It makes things a lot easier and will probably be the preferred way to handle state in React in the future.
 Also did challenges on Scrimba.